tk-notes/blog/tdd-functions-and-react-components/README.md

 We start writing a simple test to cover how we expect the software works.
 Then we make the first implementation of the code (class, function, script, etc).
 Now the software is behaving.
 It works as expected.
 Time to make it right.
 Time to make it better.

-The goal is clean code that works.
+The goal is a clean code that works.
 We solve the "that works" problem first and then make the code clean.

 It is pretty simple.
 And it should be.
-I didin't say it is easy.
+I didn't say it is easy.
 But it is simple, straightforward, just 3 steps.
-Everytime you exercise this process of writing tests first, code after, and then refactoring, you feel more confident.
+Every time you exercise this process of writing tests first, code after, and then refactoring, you feel more confident.

 One good technique when writing your tests first is to think about use cases and simulate how it should be used (as a function, component, or used by a real user).